cbourke/CSCE155-C-Lab06/readme.md

 In practice, it is better to use a more formal unit testing framework or library.
 There are several such libraries for C, but one that we'll use is cmocka (<https://cmocka.org/>).
 First, you'll need to make sure that cmocka is installed in your IDE.
-Run the following command:
+Run the following commands:

+`sudo apt update`

+then:

 `sudo apt-get install libcmocka-dev libcmocka0 cmocka-doc`